ReedClanton/NixOS/users/reedclanton/home/modules/applications/gui/packages/README.md

 ## Usage

-Call `default.nix` to install all packages, or call only the package(s) desired.
+Call `default.nix` to install all package(s), or install only the desired ones by calling specific file(s).

 ## Rule(s) & Guideline(s)